Principia-Turtle/Archive/content/index.md

 Partial resists - No luck finding a reliable source on partial resists or how they work.
 Seems like level based spell resistance is in place.
 This would make the caster/healer foundations complete.
 I am afraid in-game testing has to be done.
 Anyways it's lack doesn't change anything foundational, because it will be a flat reduction on non-binary spells.

-Intellect and spirit - intellect increases crit chance and regeneration from spirit I think

 Melee mechanics - I have no experience with playing melee

 Tank mechanics - armor, avoidance, resistances - no experience playing tanks again.